mvanwinkle/mv_borrowing_mou/doc/shared_resource_mou.md

 ## Best Effort Basis

 1. OWNER is providing RESOURCE is on a best-effort basis.
-1. OWNER will try to follow good practicies with for providing a shared resource.
+1. OWNER will try to follow good practices with for providing a shared resource.

 ## Borrowing